Public Wi-Fi is not as safe as you think

 Sure, everybody has done it.
 At least once, but probably a lot more.
 Maybe daily.
 Maybe even hourly.
 But just because everybody else is connecting to the Internet via free public Wi-Fi doesn’t mean you should, too.

 Instead, you should listen to that little voice in your head that asks, “Is this safe?” every time you connect to a public Wi-Fi network — because you know it really isn’t.
 You’re not alone.
 Open public Wi-Fi networks are everywhere: coffee shops, airports, restaurants, shopping malls.
 Public Wi-Fi is commonplace.
 And so are people’s concerns about their safety on unsecured open Wi-Fi hotspots, but like you they go ahead and connect anyway.

-Here’s why you should stop using public Wi-Fi unless you also use a VPN, like Norton WiFi Privacy, which secures your private information on public Wi-Fi with encryption.
+Here’s why you should stop using public Wi-Fi unless you also use a VPN, like Norton Secure VPN, which secures your private information on public Wi-Fi with encryption.

 Using Wi-Fi on the daily?

 Think about how often you’re online.
 For some of us, it’s always.
 And consider how much of that online time involves being on an unsecured Wi-Fi network because you’re out and about — and it’s available and you won’t max out your data plan.

 Now think about what you do while you’re using public Wi-Fi hotspots — and compare yourself to what other people do on public Wi-Fi in the U.S., according to the Norton Wi-Fi Risk Report released in June 2016.

 - 22% of respondents have accessed bank/financial information

 - 56% of consumers have logged into their social media accounts